antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 And the other group I'm part of is composed by [Bruno](https://fabacademy.org/2020/labs/barcelona/students/bruno-molteni), [Marco](https://fabacademy.org/2020/labs/barcelona/students/marco-cataffo), [Roger](https://fabacademy.org/2020/labs/barcelona/students/roger-anguera), and me.

 Our idea was to use one of the Trotec machines, either the 100 or the 400, but they were being used so we finally decided to do it on the old and huge [Multicam 2000](https://wiki.fablabbcn.org/Multicam_2000_Laser_Cutter).
-Our instructor Mikel Llobera helped us throught the process.
-This would have been really impossible without him, given the complicated interface of the machine, not to mention that some parts of it are not working properly.
+Our instructors Mikel Llobera & Oscar González Fernández helped us throught the process.
+This would have been really impossible without them, given the complicated interface of the machine, not to mention that some parts of it are not working properly.

 ![multicam-interface](multicam-interface.jpg)